-The marking 'Official - Sensitive' on a completed application form is in accordance with the Government Security Classification Policy.
+When filled in, the application form is marked 'Official - Sensitive' in accordance with the Government Security Classification Policy.
 The unauthorised disclosure of the information it contains could facilitate the commission of serious crime - in particular by terrorists.
 It is for use only by those people within your organisation who need reasonable access to it, to ensure compliance with the conditions of the permit, and trusted contacts who advise you - such as your Radiation Protection Adviser.